U.S. Congressmember Geraldine A. Ferraro

 York GLBT Community Center.
 In addition to Geraldine (the star of

-Spitzer, Peter Vallone Sr., Anthony Weiner, Betsy McCaughey, Eric
+Spitzer, Edolphus Towns, Peter A. Vallone Sr., Anthony D. Weiner, Betsy McCaughey, Eric

 With 24 of 25 candidates participating, the exciting four-hour